greyatom-school/the-minerva-project/FEWD/sprint_5/5.2 Styling in React/Wrap Up.md

 •	To enable efficiency, a package called CSS modules enable modularization of styles.

 •	CSS Modules creates hashed unique files for every component file.

+## How will it help the project?

+Thanks to CSS Modules, all the styles now will live in one place and only apply to a particular component and no one else.

+Imagine having to add styles to the bottom of a stylesheet and making a big unorganized mess?
+CSS Modules helps resolve that.